Bleuje/dijkstra-image-seamer/README.md

 ### comments

-I didn't invent the technique, I got it from my teacher in 2011 or 2012.
+I didn't invent the technique, I got it from my maths teacher in 2011 or 2012.

 This is a console-like use of openFrameworks, it works on an image filename specified at the beginning of the code.